 "The alien resident who had become a circumcised worshiper was bound to one law with the Israelites, that is, to obey all the terms of the Law covenant.
 (Le 24:22) A few examples are: He was required to keep the Sabbath (Ex 20:10; 23:12) and to celebrate the Passover (Nu 9:14; Ex 12:48, 49), the Festival of Unfermented Cakes (Ex 12:19), the Festival of Weeks (De 16:10, 11), the Festival of Booths (De 16:13, 14), and the Day of Atonement (Le 16:29, 30).
 He could offer sacrifices (Nu 15:14) and had to do so in the same manner as prescribed for the natural Israelite.
 (Nu 15:15, 16) His offerings were to be unblemished (Le 22:18-20) and brought to the entrance of the tent of meeting just as was done by the natural Israelite.
 (Le 17:8, 9) He could not engage in any false worship.
 (Le 20:2; Eze 14:7)." it-1 p.
 73 Alien Resident.

-As is acknowledged, since it was not just the natural Israelites who observed the Passover, but also the alien resident, then what should we conclude regarding that which replaced it, the Memorial of Christ's death?
+As is acknowledged above, since it was not just the natural Israelites who celebrated the Passover, but the alien resident was also required to do so, then what should we conclude regarding that which replaced it, the Memorial of Christ's death?

-That only an elite few should participate?
-Such elitism has no scriptural basis!
+Is it meant for only an elite few?
+Under the Mosaic Law, was the alien resident simply a spectator, as has been our custom since 1936?
+This elitism has no scriptural basis!
 On the contrary, to the natural Israelites Jehovah said: "The alien resident should prove to be the same as you before Jehovah.
 There should prove to be one law and one judicial decision for you and for the alien resident who is residing as an alien with you."
-(Numbers 15:15,16) What do you think Jehovah's response would have been if someone had taken it upon himself to forbid anyone from observing the Passover? —Deut.
+(Numbers 15:15,16) What do you suppose Jehovah's response would have been if the priests had taken it upon themselves to forbid the alien resident from observing the Passover, claiming it was meant only for them as priests, although inviting the alien resident to come and watch? —Deut.
 5:32,33; Isa.
 10:1,2; Matt.
 23:13, 15, 27,28.

 You said that your elder told the congregation that partaking when you are not supposed to, such as not having the heavenly hope, is a deadly sin.
 The Bible tells us that "God becomes angry when his Law is broken.
 But where there isn't a law, it cannot be broken."
 (Rom.
-4:15, CEV) In other words, you cannot break a law that does not exist.
-Did the elder quote any scripture when he made the comment?
+4:15, CEV) In other words, you cannot break a law that does not exist!
+Did the elder quote any scripture when he made the assertion?
 Is there any scripture, anywhere in the Bible, that forbids someone, anyone, from obeying Jesus’ command to “keep doing this in remembrance of me"?
 Some point to Paul's words to the Corinth congregation.
 But there Paul does not forbid anyone from eating “this loaf” and drinking “this cup.”
 Rather he was correcting a bad attitude on the part of some in the congregation who missed the purpose of the occasion.
 (1 Cor.
-11:27-31) We have Jesus’ own words instructing us to remember him in this manner, while at the same time there is no scripture at all excluding anyone from doing so.
-Should you feel guilty, perhaps even condemned, when you obey the Scriptures ahead of traditions of men?
+11:27-31) Do we not demonstrate a similar bad attitude when we reject participating in the occasion altogether?
+We have Jesus’ own words instructing us to remember him in this manner.
+There is no scripture that excludes anyone from doing so.
+Therefore, should you feel guilty, perhaps even condemned, when you obey the Scriptures rather than contrary commandments of men?

 Acts 4:19; 5:29, NLT.